Eomm/blog-posts/posts/bonus-postgres-logical-replication.md

 }
 ```

 We are using the [`pg_replication_slots`](https://www.postgresql.org/docs/16/view-pg-replication-slots.html) view to check whether a replication slot with the given name already exists.
-If it doesn't exist, we create a new replication slot using the [`pg_create_logical_replication_slot`](https://www.postgresql.org/docs/16/functions-admin.html#FUNCTIONS-REPLICATION) function.
+If it doesn't exist then we create a new replication slot using the [`pg_create_logical_replication_slot`](https://www.postgresql.org/docs/16/functions-admin.html#FUNCTIONS-REPLICATION) function.

 Note that we specified the [`pgoutput` plugin](https://www.postgresql.org/docs/16/protocol-logical-replication.html) in the function to decode the changes in the replication slot.
 This is the default plugin for logical replication, and it ships with Postgres.
-Be aware that there are other plugins like:
+Be aware that there are other plugins, such as:
-- [`test_decoding` plugin](https://www.postgresql.org/docs/16/test-decoding.html) the simplest plugin that ships with Postgres to start building your own custom plugin.
+- [`test_decoding` plugin](https://www.postgresql.org/docs/16/test-decoding.html) is the simplest plugin that ships with Postgres to start building your own custom plugin.
 - [`wal2json`](https://packages.ubuntu.com/noble/postgresql-16-wal2json), which must be installed separately in the Postgres database, allowing you to use them in the `pg_create_logical_replication_slot` function.

 Note that each plugin has its own advantages and disadvantages, so choose the one that best fits your use case.
-The biggest difference if you try to use `test_decoding` versus `pgoutput` is that former does not accept a publication name
+The biggest difference if you try to use `test_decoding` versus `pgoutput` is that the former does not accept a publication name
 as a parameter while the [latter does](https://github.com/postgres/postgres/blob/3c469a939cf1cc95b136653e7c6e27e472dc0472/src/backend/replication/pgoutput/pgoutput.c#L449-L452).
 This means that you can use `pgoutput` to filter the changes you want to replicate, while `test_decoding` will replicate all changes in the database without filtering them!

 Now, run the `setup-replication.js` file to create a replication slot!

-## Configuring the Consumer
+## Configuring the consumer

-In the previous article, we already created the `setup-consumer.js` that creates the Publications that
+In the previous article, we already created the `setup-consumer.js` that creates the publications that
 our application is interested in.
-So, we can reuse the same file and just run it if we haven't already.
+So, we can reuse the same file and just run it — if we haven't already.

-As reminder: start the Postgres server and create the `foo` database, first.
+As a reminder: you will first need to start the Postgres server and create the `foo` database.

-## Resuming the Replication
+## Resuming the replication

 We are ready to create a new `consumer-resume.js` file that will resume replication from the last point where the Node.js application was stopped, so let's jump into it: